 I think a big part of this is due to the demographic on Alaskan cruises.
 You won’t find many young families, and you certainly won’t find many spring breakers (which makes sense, since cruises to Alaska only run from May to September).
-The standard Alaskan cruiser is older, perhaps a bit slower-moving, and perfectly content to sit indoors listening to music or reading a book, ensuring an early bedtime.
-There is nothing wrong with this.
-In fact, many might find it refreshing.
+The standard Alaskan cruiser is older, perhaps a bit slower-moving, and perfectly content to sit indoors listening to music or reading a book.

-But, since you’ll inevitably be at sea at least a few days during your northern journey, here are some tips for making the most of your time.
-These are written from my point of view (that twenty-something girl, remember?), so keep that in mind.
+But, since you’ll inevitably be at sea at least a few days during your northern journey, here are some tips for making the most of your time onboard your ship:

 Tips for making the most of your Alaskan cruise

-Find out what’s available.
 Every cruise line will provide you with some sort of daily guide of all the activities going on around the ship.
 On Royal Caribbean, they’re called your “Cruise Compass.”
-These can be really valuable to you, keeping you in the loop.
-Carry one around in your pocket or purse.
-Even if you don’t think it’ll come in handy, it probably will.
+These can be really valuable to you, keeping you in the loop regarding activities and shows onboard your ship.

-See a show.
-Your “Cruise Compass” will likely list at least one entertainment option for each night you’re on board the ship.
+Your cruise guide will likely list at least one entertainment option for each night you’re on board the ship.
 These can range from Broadway medley shows to ballroom dancing showcases to comedians and jugglers.
 Support the entertainers on the ship and check a few of these out.
 You’d be surprised at the talent you can actually find on a cruise ship.

-Make new friends.
 I love meeting new people when I travel.
 And a cruise ship, where the staff and your fellow cruisers can represent dozens of countries from around the world, is the perfect place to make some at-sea acquaintances.
 Chat up your table mates at dinner, your stateroom steward, or even random couples you see at the bar.
 You’d be surprised what a small world it really is.
 If you’re traveling with your family like I was, making a friend or two onboard can give you a good excuse to opt out of constant familial bonding time.
-Let’s face it, sometimes we all need a break from Mom and Dad.

 And, most importantly, go into your cruise with an open mind and the expectation that you’re going to have a great time.
 A vacation (of any sort) should be fun, after all!
 Let loose, get crazy, and make sure you have plenty of photos and stories to share when you get home.